Alison Kelly gives us a peek into her rarified world, and how we can get there.

 If you shoot a top-of-the-line show, you get to use top-of-the-line gear.

-Kelly: We used ARRI AMIRA’s with Master Prime, and they were great because the colors were really true.
-The lenses were really crisp.
-It just all worked for that Miami look.
-The AMIRA’s just do beautiful things with rolling off highlights.
-That was a real asset because part of what makes daylight on a stage believable is to get the highlights hot enough so it feels like it's almost losing detail – but not quite.
+Kelly: We used ARRI AMIRAs with Master Primes, and they were great because the colors were really true.
+The lenses were very crisp.
+It all worked for that Miami look.
+Plus the AMIRAs just do beautiful things with rolling off highlights.
+That was a real asset because part of what makes daylight on a stage believable is to get the highlights hot enough so it feels like they are almost losing detail – but not quite.
 But enough so it’s outside the safe range.
 The AMIRA sensor is kind when you are working with that!

 The other advantage we had was that we were able to do a lot of long-lens work on set.
-We used Angenieux 24-290, and those were great because we could live at a 180 or 200mm on some of those scenes.
-It just let everything fall off and be beautiful in the background.
+We used Angenieux 24-290, and those were great because we could live at a 180 or 200mm on some scenes.
+It lets everything fall off and be beautiful in the background.

 How to cope with the nonstop pace of an ABC show